 The tablet market in India witnessed an outstanding 116 percent quarter-on-quarter (QoQ) growth in the third quarter (Q3) of 2021, mostly driven by continued consumer demand in the run-up to the festive season, according to the report by Gurugram-based market research firm CMR.

 “The current supply side dynamics, including chip shortage, will potentially pose challenges for tablet OEMs.
 However, we believe tablet brands will be able to navigate these challenges, and the overall tablet market will continue to maintain its growth curve in Q4 2021,” said Menka Kumari, Analyst-Industry Intelligence Group (IIG), CMR.

 In the third quarter, Lenovo led the tablet market with a 47 percent market share in the country.

 “The quarter also saw the debut of new market entrants, such as realme, entering the fray with their tablet offering, the realme Pad.
 This debut augurs well for the overall tablet industry,” Kumari added.

-Apple was at the second position with a 23 percent market share and iPad Air 2020 garnered a 10 percent market share.
+Apple was at second position with a 23 percent market share, and iPad Air 2020 garnered a 10 percent market share.

 In terms of chipsets, MediaTek led the tablet market with 38 percent market share, followed by Qualcomm with 33 percent and Apple with 23 percent market share.